fakhte02/fakhte/README.md

 # fakhte

-just a prank for my bestie 'kosar'
+still processing...

-maded with love ❤
+made with love ❤

 idea for fakhte02
  coding by AmiraliBakhshandeh